cr-0w/drakali/README.md

 *WM: BSPWM*</br>
 *SHELL: ZSH*</br>
 *TERMINAL: KITTY*</br>
->!
-(Normally, I'd use alacritty, but it was completely broken on this system and I was too lazy to fix it so, you can easily swap out kitty w/ alacritty)</br>
+>!Normally, I'd use alacritty, but it was completely broken on this system and I was too lazy to fix it so, you can easily swap out kitty w/ alacritty)</br>
 *EDITOR: NEOVIM*</br>
 *LAUNCHER: ROFI*</br>